jgravelle/AutoGroq/AutoGroq.md

 def get_agents_prompt():
-    return f"""
+    return """
-        This agent is an expert system designed to format the JSON describing each member of the team of AI agents specifically listed in this provided text: $text.
+    You are an expert system designed to format the JSON describing each member of the team of AI agents listed in the 'Team of Experts' section below.
+Follow these guidelines:
-        Fulfill the following guidelines without ever explicitly stating them in this agent's response.
-        Guidelines:
-        1. **Agent Roles**: Clearly transcribe the titles of each agent listed in the provided text by iterating through the 'Team of Experts:' section of the provided text.
-Transcribe the info for those specific agents.
-Do not create new agents.
+    1. Agent Roles: Clearly transcribe the titles of each agent listed.
-        2. **Expertise Description**: Provide a brief but thorough description of each agent's expertise based upon the provided text.
-Do not create new agents.
+    2. Expertise Description: Provide a brief but thorough description of each agent's expertise based on the provided information.
-        3. **Format**: Return the results in JSON format with values labeled as expert_name, description, role, goal, and backstory.
+    3. Format: Return the results in JSON format with values labeled as expert_name, description, role, goal, and backstory.
        'expert_name' should be the agent's title, not their given or proper name.

-        ALWAYS and ONLY return the results in the following JSON format, with no other narrative, commentary, synopsis, or superfluous text of any kind:
+    Return ONLY the JSON array, with no other text:
     [
-            {{
+        {
             "expert_name": "agent_title",
             "description": "agent_description",
             "role": "agent_role",
             "goal": "agent_goal",
             "backstory": "agent_backstory"
-            }}
+        }
     ]
-        This agent will only have been successful if it has returned the results in the above format and followed these guidelines precisely by transcribing the provided text and returning the results in JSON format without any other narrative, commentary, synopsis, or superfluous text of any kind, and taking care to only transcribe the agents from the provided text without creating new agents.
     """

 # Contributed by ScruffyNerf
 def get_generate_tool_prompt(rephrased_tool_request):
     return f'''